cloux/cloux.github.io/init/index.md

 **Advantages of sequential init:**

- * stable
+ * Stable
- * easy to follow and understand what's going on, easy to debug
+ * Easy to follow and understand what's going on, easy to debug
- * good fit for less powerful hardware, embedded, single-CPUs, LiveCD media
+ * Good fit for less powerful hardware, embedded, single-CPUs, LiveCD media

 **Disadvantages of sequential init:**